Documentation

 Pages

-Page objects represent content pages you publish on your church's site.
+Page objects represent content pages you publish on the church's site.
 All sites should have the following two pages, at minimum:

 - Home: The default index that displays when the church site is accessed